 In fact, we are already seeing the beginning of the problem today.
-In a recent nationwide survey by The Manufacturing Institute and Deloitte, 32% of manufacturers reported moderate to severe skills shortages—and this was in the summer of 2009, at the height of the recession and job losses.
+In a nationwide survey by The Manufacturing Institute and Deloitte, 32 percent of manufacturers reported moderate to severe skills shortages—and this was in the summer of 2009, at the height of the recession and job losses.

 The time is right for manufacturers to change the way they approach and manage their human capital.
 The Manufacturing Institute is rolling out the flagship education initiative of the manufacturing industry as the national solution to the talent challenge.